 The East Tennessee Economic Council’s (ETEC) virtual and in-person meeting, Attracting Industries of the Future to East Tennessee, wrapped up the week of events Friday morning.

-It featured a panel discussing with Randy Boyd, President, University of Tennessee; Jeff Lyash, President & Chief Executive Officer, Tennessee Valley Authority; and Dr. Thomas Zacharia, Director, Oak Ridge National Laboratory.
+It featured a panel discussion with Randy Boyd, President, University of Tennessee; Jeff Lyash, President & Chief Executive Officer, Tennessee Valley Authority; and Dr. Thomas Zacharia, Director, Oak Ridge National Laboratory.
 The panel was moderated by Tricia Martínez, Managing Director of the Techstars Industries of the Future Accelerator.

 Boyd, Lyash and Zacharia answered a range of questions from Martínez and attendees about the Techstars accelerator, motivations for bringing the accelerator to the region and the strengths and challenges of the community in supporting current and future entrepreneurs.